EmileBedard/cart253/Projects/mod-jam/README.md

 - The new wood frog theme was added!
 This adds a new objective, reaching maximum glycogen and freezing hibernation.
 It also affected the visual aspect of the frog.
 I drew the complete brown body with the two eyes to mimic the real wood frogs.
 - New insects appeared with new moving patterns!
 The fly got some new buzzing wings and a wavy flying pattern, an unsure ant appeared that goes back and forth and finally a twirly spider that moves in circles.
 - A new starting and ending screen was added! with the big fly in the title screen that you have to eat to start the game.
+- I added mobile compatibility and touch control to have a wider target audience and let the game be enjoyed way more!
+- And finally added a new control system. touch for mobile and "A", "L" and spacebar to play on desktop.
+I am very satisfied with this new modified version of the original game!
 ## Screenshot(s)

 Still of main menu of the game